donbonifacio/blog/content/post/leveling-up-developers.md

 experienced or proficient in something that we're comfortable with.
 Sometimes I have something to do and I have a less experienced developer teaming up with me.
 When that happens, I usually ask my teammate to lead.
 To act as the _tech lead_ and _commmand_ me.
-And naturally I'll be there to help on every step of our path.
+And naturally I'll be there to help on every step of the way.

 ## Technical proficiency